 All these areas work together.
 When children recognize their emotions, they can regulate them.
 When they regulate emotions, social interactions become smoother.

-Supporting Emotional Regulation and Behavior in Children
+Supporting Emotional Regulation and Behaviour in Children

 Social-emotional learning professionals and child behavior support specialists are trained to guide emotional and behavioral growth in structured, supportive ways.